-This policy will help staff to achieve the vision of the school, which is that the staff and TLC Members at Castle Primary School we are committed to providing the very best education for the children at our school.
+This policy will help staff to achieve the vision of the school, which is that the staff and Academy Council at Castle Primary School are committed to providing the very best education for the children at our school.
 We believe that learning should be engaging, stimulating, challenging and enjoyable.
 We are passionate about treating our children as individuals and ensuring that they feel respected and safe whatever they are doing.
 In doing so, we ensure that the school provides an environment where every child can feel:

-- safe
+- Safe

-- healthy
+- Healthy

-- able to enjoy and achieve
+- Able to enjoy and achieve

-- able to contribute to future economic well-being
+- Able to contribute to future economic well-being

-- able to make a positive contribution.
+- Able to make a positive contribution.

-- •